 Methods of Achieving CF Patient Leakage Isolation in a Medical Device

-Leakage current is a type of non-functional current that flows through an electrical device, even when the power to it is turned off.
+Leakage is a non-functional current that flows through an electrical device, even when its power is turned off.
 Sometimes referred to as "vampire power," leakage current contributes to wasted energy and can pose a personal safety hazard.

-Several types of leakage current have been defined: Earth, Enclosure, and Patient.
-Patient leakage current flows from the applied part of a medical device through a patient to ground.
-Patient leakage current results in a waste of energy and can also be dangerous to human life, as the electrical current flows through a person.
+Several types of leakage currents have been defined: Earth, Enclosure, and Patient.
+Patient leakage current flows from the applied part of a medical device through a patient to the ground.
+Patient leakage current wastes energy and can also be dangerous to human life as the electrical current flows through a person.

 It defines the maximum leakage allowed from an applied part to reduce the risk of an electrical shock.
-Protecting against shock is particularly important for patients, who might have weakened immune systems and are at an increased risk of physical harm from an electrical current.
+Protecting against shock is particularly important for patients with weakened immune systems at an increased risk of physical harm from an electrical current.

 Classification of Applied Parts

 An applied part is a piece of medical equipment that comes into contact with a patient.
-This can be in the form of a patient touching the part of the component otherwise making contact with the patient.
-In some instances, the part needs to connect with or touch the patient to function properly.
+This can be in the form of a patient touching the part of the component, otherwise making contact with the patient.
+Sometimes, the part must connect with or touch the patient to function correctly.

 The IEC 60601-1 standard classifies applied parts into three categories based on the type of contact they have with a patient and the type of device.
 Those medical equipment types are B, BF, and CF. These medical equipment classifications provide valuable device information to medical professionals and device engineers alike.

-Body or Type B parts are usually not conductive.
-Type B is the least stringent of the three classifications, as the part is often something that a patient can let go of easily.
+Body or Type B parts are usually not conducive.
+Type B is the least stringent of the three classifications, as the part is often something a patient can let go of quickly.
 Examples of Type B applied parts include magnetic resonance imaging (MRI) scanners, lasers, phototherapy equipment, and hospital beds.
-Type B parts can be connected to ground.
+Type B parts can be connected to the ground.

 Body Floating (BF)

-Body floating or Type BF parts often do have some conductive contact with a patient, which is either long-term or medium contact.
-Examples of devices that fall under the Type BF classification include ultrasound equipment, incubators and blood pressure cuffs.
-As the name suggests, Type BF parts are floating and do not have connections with ground.
+Body floating or Type BF parts often have some conductive contact with a patient, either long-term or medium contact.
+Devices under the Type BF classification include ultrasound equipment, incubators, and blood pressure cuffs.
+As the name suggests, Type BF parts are floating and do not have connections with the ground.

 Cardiac Floating (CF)

 Each of the three classifications can also be rated as defibrillation proof.
-A medical device may require defibrillation-proof applied parts if it will need to be used on a patient when a defibrillator is applied.
+A medical device may require defibrillation-proof applied parts if it must be used on a patient when a defibrillator is applied.

 How Each Classification Protects Against Shock

-Under the standard, a medical device needs to offer two means of protection (MOP) to keep applied parts from delivering too high of a voltage or current.
+Under the standard, a medical device must offer two means of protection (MOP) to keep applied parts from delivering too high a voltage or current.
 The MOP is the isolation protection between circuitry and equipment that might contact the device.
 Examples of isolation protection include protective earth connections, electrical insulation, and creepage distances.

 MOP is divided into two categories: means of patient protection (MOPP) and means of operator protection (MOOP).
-Types BF and CF require the greatest amount of MOPP.
+Types BF and CF require the most significant amount of MOPP.

 Leakage Current Allowances

-One factor that determines how severe the harm caused by an electrical shock can be is the bodily location where the shock occurs.
-If a person has limited contact with an applied part, the risk of severe harm is considerably lower than the injury that could occur if the part is in direct contact with their heart or bloodstream.
-For that reason, each type has different leakage current allowances, based on the standard.
+One factor determining how severe the harm caused by an electrical shock can be is the bodily location of the shock.
+If a person has limited contact with an applied part, the risk of severe harm is considerably lower than the injury if the part is in direct contact with their heart or bloodstream.
+Therefore, each type has different leakage current allowances based on the standard.
 The allowances also differ based on whether the current is AC or DC.

 Benefits of Choosing the Correct Power Supply

 Power supplies are not medical devices and are separate from applied parts.
-However, the standard does describe the leakage current and isolation levels a power supply needs to meet to qualify.
+However, the standard does describe the isolation levels and leakage current a power supply needs to meet to qualify.
 The patient leakage limit for a power supply depends on the type of applied part that will be in use.
 Per the standard, the limits are: